quicwg/base-drafts/draft-ietf-quic-recovery.md

 considered effectively part of path delay and incorporated into the smoothed_rtt estimate.

-When correcting an RTT sample using peer-reported acknowledgement delays, an
+When adjusting an RTT sample using peer-reported acknowledgement delays, an
 endpoint:

-- MUST use the lesser of the value reported in Ack Delay field of the ACK frame and the peer's max_ack_delay transport parameter ({{ack-delay}}).
+- MUST use the lesser of the value reported in Ack Delay field of the ACK frame and the peer's max_ack_delay transport parameter ({{host-delay}}).

-- MUST NOT apply the correction if the resulting RTT sample is smaller than the min_rtt.
+- MUST NOT apply the adjustment if the resulting RTT sample is smaller than the min_rtt.
 This limits the underestimation that a misreporting peer can cause to the smoothed_rtt.